elixir-lang/elixir/lib/elixir/pages/references/unicode-syntax.md

 # Unicode Syntax

 Elixir supports Unicode throughout the language.
+This document is a complete reference of how Elixir supports Unicode in its syntax.

 Strings (`"olá"`) and charlists (`'olá'`) support Unicode since Elixir v1.0.
 Strings are UTF-8 encoded.
 Charlists are lists of Unicode code points.
 In such cases, the contents are kept as written by developers, without any transformation.